 Q: What is the cooling off period and how does it affect me?

 A: A cooling off period is the right of a purchaser of property to cancel the agreement within 4 working days.
-It offers some protection to buyers that may have rushed into a contract to purchase property and can be used to finalise financial arrangements or perform title searches.
+It offers some protection to buyers that may have rushed into a contract to purchase property or not fully understood their rights and responsibilities.
 The purchaser is entitled to cancel the agreement (or rescind as it is known).

 The cooling off period does not always apply, at an auction or where the Conveyancer drafts the contract.
 In the case of auction we suggest you contact a Conveyancer prior to discuss your obligations at the fall of the hammer.
 Where a Conveyancer drafts the contract they are exchanged at a time mutually suitable to the seller and buyer.